 For the holiday season, I made this delicious, fresh cranberry and ginger scone for Eat Boutique.
 I loaded the recipe with fresh cranberries; love when the fruit gets hot and bursts into little puddles of jammy fruit.
 As well we like spicy, so I really upped the candied ginger in this recipe; feel free to cut back a little, if you are not that much into ginger.
 Do add a little ginger as it really warms up the otherwise tart cranberries.

-This scone is perfect served with some bergamot marmalade (which is easier to make than you think) and a hot beverage of choice.
-A wonderful way to wake up during the last few days of the holiday season.
+This scone is perfect served with marmalade, and a hot beverage of choice.
+A wonderful way to wake up during the holiday season.

 Recipe: Cranberry Ginger Scones